Aggression correctly channelled, overcomes a lot of flaws, tapping into that aggression requires peeling back several layers of yourself.

 While it’s important to make sure the bulk of your allyship efforts focuses on action, it’s also great for your LGBT+ customers and employees to know that you support them.

 Whether that’s a sticker in your window or a badge on your website, demonstrating that you’re LGBT+ friendly will be reassuring for members of the community.

-There’s a girl who lost her father recently in a crash.
-It felt pretty hard to move on.
-She constantly replayed the memories of her dad waking her up to some good old chocolate pancakes, building sandcastles together, listening and dancing to the retro music, watching the pink panther show and tucking her to bed.
+There’s a girl who lost her father lately in a crash.
+Felt pretty hard for her to move on.
+She constantly replayed the memories of her dad waking her up to some good old chocolate pancakes, building sandcastles together, listening and dancing to the sonic youth music, watching the walking dead show and tucking her to bed.
 He loved her so much.
-She believes in everything, the deity and even the devil.
-One day, she gleans through the dark web looking for “how to establish a connection to the spirits?”. she then decides to communicate with her father’s spirit through a coin ritual.
-She knew how dangerous the CONSEQUENCES are gonna be if the practice goes a slightly bit wrong.
-But she still holds the hope of communicating with her father which seemed worth a huge risk.
-So, finally, the day has come.
-It’s almost 12 in the night.
-She closes every door and every window.
-She turns down the electricity.
-Everything is super calm and then she starts lighting the candles up and chanting the mantra.
+She’s an adamant believer of the deity and even the devil.
+On a rainy day, she gleaned through the dark web looking for “how to get a hold on spirits?”. she then decided to communicate with her father’s spirit through a coin ritual.
+She’s aware of how dangerous the CONSEQUENCES are gonna be if the trail goes kaput.
+But she still held the hope of communicating with her father which seemed worth a huge risk.
+So, finally, on a full moon night, She closed every door and every window and turned down the electricity.
+Everything looked super calm. she started lighting the candles up and chanting the mantra.

 “See who’s upstairs” (cheerful voice)